-Day 1 : London – Stratford-upon-Avon – York
+Day 1 : Journey to Stratford-upon-Avon and on to York

 Venture through lush green Warwickshire bound for Stratford-upon-Avon to delve into the lyrical legacy of one of the world's favourite writers.
 Visit Shakespeare's Birthplace and Visitor Centre, and see Anne Hathaway's cottage, before arriving in York.
 Wander along its cobbled Shambles and see the magnificent York Minster, one of the greatest cathedrals in the world.
 This evening, we join our Travel Director and travel companions for a delicious Yorkshire dinner in our hotel.